Works

 The Tower of Maturity consists of numerous adjacently arranged denture skeletons – the sculpture‘s bearing support – which account for its characteristic conical shape.
 Although there are certain holes in the structure, the tower retains its stability.
 Concrete-colored modelling clay serves as a sealant between the denture skeletons.

-A dialogue unfolds between the various elements of the sculpture: at the tip of the tower, two spokesmen – ostensibly facing each other – in reality are adressing different audiences.
-Inside the tower, at its base, a perpetual stream of political gibberish is played and emitted by a loudspeaker.
 The actual talking reminds of typical political debates, often heard at the German Bundestag or other parliaments.
 While it makes the sculpture resilient, the modelling clay also hides the volatile contents of the tower: political babel that can only reach the public through the cracks.
 Thus, the tower illustrates a dilemma of parliamentary democracy: the discrepancy between political commitment through agile debate, on the one hand, and the vacuity of many political speeches, on the other hand.
 Lest we forget: maturity is not only a common right in parliamentary practice, it actually is an urgent duty.

 Video text: Frank Lassak; Speaker: Christian Harting